4rthurCyber08/SSHAutomate/__DevOPS-CrashCourse.md

 ---
 &nbsp;

-### Create a python script to save and send configs via FTP on a 1 min Timer
+### Create a python script to save and send configs via TFTP on a 1 min Timer
 ~~~
 from netmiko import ConnectHandler
 import time